axel92b/multithreaded_sort/README.md

 When i have looked on recursive call tree, i realized that i can replace some recursive calls by thread creation.

 ### First try
 First attempt was to maintain specific number of threads(e.g. 8), if current number of threads is less than 8, then create 2 more threads instead of recursive calls.
-And if 2 Threads finished their work, then subtract 2 from current number of threads.
+And if 2 Threads finished their work, then subtract 2 from current number of threads(for thread count i have used `std::atomic`).
 But at some point of time it could look like this.
 ![First try](/Images/1.png)
 As you can see we have unfair load distribution, Thread 1 need to sort 500 elements, Thread 2 have created Threads 3 and 4 and therefore just waiting for them to complete their work(before doing merge and memcopy) and Threads 3 and 4 need to sort 250 elements each.
 In this case we have 4 Threads, but only 3 doing actual work.